jeamy/ecowitt-nextjs15/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 # ECOWITT WEATHER STATION
 # DNT WLAN-Wetterstation WeatherScreen PRO

 ## Overview

 Mobile-first dashboard for weather station data (Ecowitt - DNT) built with Next.js 15, React 19, and Tailwind CSS.
-Stored CSV files copied to `DNT/` are loaded, time-aggregated (minute/hour/day), and visualized as interactive time series.
+CSV data stored on the weather station (microSD card) must be copied into the `DNT/` directory.
+From there, the app reads, processes, and aggregates the files (minute/hour/day) and visualizes them as interactive time series.
 Channel names (CH1–CH8) are configurable via JSON.

+Supported weather stations:

+- ECOWITT HP2551 Wi‑Fi Weather Station
+- DNT WeatherScreen PRO (WLAN)
+- Compatible ECOWITT/DNT models that save monthly CSV files

 ## Prerequisites